-Within CONCERT two major open RTD calls will be launched; the first one in 2016 and the other one in 2017.
+Within CONCERT two major open RTD calls have been launched; the first one in 2016 and the other one in 2017.

-Further information can be found on the CONCERT web page.
+Further information can be found on the CONFIDENCE web page.

 The OPERRA (Open Project for European Radiation Research Area) project, launched in June 2013 for four years with the financial support of the European Commission, aims to establish a legal coordination structure and logistics to manage European calls for research projects in radiation protection, in various topics: low-dose risk, radioecology, nuclear emergency and recovery management, and also research activities related to the medical uses of ionising radiation.

 OPERRA have prepared the organisation of two competitive calls.
 The first call was launched at the end of 2013 for projects in low-dose risk research.
 The second competitive call was launched in 2014 for broader projects in radiation protection research.